fieldtrip/website/template.md

 These pages on the website describe the templates and how they are constructed.
 For some templates there have historically been different versions, which we also try to get represented here.

-The following categories of templates exis
+The following categories of templates exist

 - [atlas](/template/atlas)
 - [anatomy](/template/anatomy)